barseghyanartur/django-fobi/src/fobi/contrib/plugins/form_elements/fields/select_multiple_with_max/README.rst

 Usage
 ===============================================
 You should be entering a single choice per line.
 Choice might consist of just a single value or value/label pair.
+If you enter an integer in the 'max_choices' field, the user can choose only <max_choices> or less choices.

 For example: